-Praxity is the world’s largest alliance of independent accounting and consulting firms.
+Praxity is the world’s biggest alliance of independent accountancy and consulting firms and its 6th largest accounting association*.
 A not-for-profit association, Praxity facilitates the sharing of expertise among its participant firms around the world.

 Each participant firm hand-picks expert advisers from more than 40,000 professionals in over 100 countries.
 These expert advisers work together seamlessly in multidisciplinary teams across international borders to meet every client need.

-Praxity participant firms have a combined turnover of US$4.75 billion.
+Praxity participant firms have a combined turnover of US$5.20 billion.
 Collectively, they have achieved ten years of continuous growth.

 • The largest, fastest growing alliance of its kind